HIV & AIDS

 These are some ways to reduce your risk:

 - Use latex condoms (rubbers) whenever you have any type of sex (vaginal, anal or oral).

 - Don't use condoms made from animal products (like lambskin).

 - Never share needles to take drugs.

-- Get tested and treated for other STDs.
-Other STDs can put you at higher risk for an HIV infection.
+- Get tested and treated for other STIs.
+Other STIs can put you at higher risk for an HIV infection.

 - Avoid getting drunk or high.
 Intoxicated people might be less likely to protect themselves.

 - If you are at high risk of HIV exposure, ask your healthcare provider if you should be taking pre-exposure prophylaxis (PrEP).

 - If you think you’ve been exposed to HIV, contact your healthcare provider as soon as possible to see if you should take post-exposure prophylaxis (PEP).